 This is the first year that Texas Health and Human Services have given out the award.
 The Award recognizes agencies and creative programs that are having a positive impact on the quality of life for older adults living in Texas.

-What is the Cognitive Disorders Center?
+What is the Comprehensive Memory Center?

 The Center is unique to Austin, why is it important?